Psychology (PSYC) 576

 Note: One of the large assignments in PSYC 576 is a review of an Assistive Technology (AT) tool.
 The Athabasca University Library has quite a large collection of tools that Canadian and US students can borrow for this project.
 However, the AT equipment will not be sent to overseas locations.
 Therefore, international students must ensure they have local access to an AT tool that will allow them to complete this requirement of the course, prior to registering for PSYC 576.

-Psychology 576: Assistive Technology for Students with Special Needs.
-This three-credit, graduate-level course focuses on assistive technology tools, strategies, and support services.
+Psychology 576: Assistive Technology for Students with Special Needs is a three-credit, graduate-level course introduces teachers and other educational professionals to assistive technology tools, strategies, and support services.
 Assistive technology (AT) refers to equipment that improves the functional capabilities of individuals with disabilities.
-It includes hardware such as augmentative communication devices, adaptive tools, and software designed to support the participation of individuals with disabilities in the school or larger community.
-With the support of assistive technology, individuals with disabilities discover they have control over their environment, and develop a sense of competence and independence.
-Students participating in this course will learn about assistive technology, develop the skills and knowledge to implement assistive technology, and come to understand how the appropriate use of assistive technologies can act as a potential equalizer for all participants in a learning (or working) environment.
+It includes hardware such as augmentative communication devices, adaptive tools, and software designed to support the participation of individuals with disabilities in the school or larger community setting

-- Participate in the identification of assistive technology needs of students with special needs.
+- Participate in identifying assistive technology needs of students with special needs.

 - Access appropriate assistive technology resources.